-- 27. Where there are bargeboards or facia boards these are unobtrusive.
-The houses are mainly gable ended and are often built close to the road and garages/outhouses are generally attached or detached rather than integral. - 28.
+- 27. Most dwellings are of one or two storeys.
+Three storey dwellings are rare, for example the Manor House. - 28.
+Where there are bargeboards or facia boards these are unobtrusive.
+The houses are mainly gable ended and are often built close to the road and garages/outhouses are generally attached or detached rather than integral. - 29.
 Increasingly rendering is being used as a finish on new houses.
 A number of the older properties have now been rendered and old photographs show that a white or cream wash was fairly common in the past.

-- 29. In the 1960/70s a number of houses and bungalows were built with the large picture windows, concrete tiles and roof styles incorporating facia boards and prominent barge boards which were fashionable at the time.
-These properties are to be found at the northern ends of Main Street and Middle Street as well as in Park Close and Vicarage Drive. - 30.
+- 30. In the 1960/70s a number of houses and bungalows were built with the large picture windows, concrete tiles and roof styles incorporating facia boards and prominent barge boards which were fashionable at the time.
+These properties are to be found at the northern ends of Main Street and Middle Street as well as in Park Close and Vicarage Drive. - 31.
 From the 1980s new houses have reverted to using the traditional style of roof and general appearance, which is more in keeping with the built heritage of Foxton.